Coronavirus digest: Florida COVID cases reach new high | DW | 01.08.2021

 They will not be required to quarantine if they can provide health authorities with a negative COVID-19 report.

 Olympics organizers recorded 18 new cases at the Tokyo Games on Sunday.
-The figures bring the total number of Olympics-linked cases to 259.
-24 athletes have tested positive so far.
+The figures bring the total number of Olympics-linked cases to 259, and 24 athletes have tested positive so far.

 Australia's most populous state of New South Wales, home to Sydney, recorded 239 new cases of delta variant of the virus, matching the record daily number of cases on Thursday.